-In addition, the conference heard from representatives from a number of international labour organizations, including Morton Bahr, President of the Communications Workers of America (CWA), from the U.S.; Philip Bowyer, Deputy General Secretary of the Union Network International (UNI), the new international organization which has superceded the PTTI and CI; and Francisco Hernandez Juarez, Secretary General of the Telephone Workers Union in Mexico.
+Early in the New Year, the TWU took its leadership tour to various Alberta centres.
+In both dent of the Communications Workers of America (CWA), from the U.S.; Philip Bowyer, Deputy General Secretary of the Union Network International (UNI), the new international organization which has superceded the PTTI and CI; and Francisco Hernandez Juarez, Secretary General of the Telephone Workers Union in Mexico.